gkorpal/latex-vim-tutorial/README.md

 √ A small collection of useful (n)vim plugins

+√ Some (n)vim tips & tricks

 √ A collection of useful LaTeX packages

+√ Some LaTeX tips & tricks

+## Attachments

-√ A basic LaTeX template to get started
+√ A basic LaTeX template called `sophia.tex`

 √ Snippets for specific purposes